nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-05-31-setting-up-tfs-to-create-project-portals-as-child-sites-of-an-existing-sharepoint-3-0-site-or-sub-site/index.md

 ---
 title: Setting up TFS to create project portals as child sites of an existing SharePoint 3.0 site (or sub site)
+description: "Learn how to set up TFS for project portals as child sites of SharePoint 3.0, enhancing integration and collaboration for your team.
+Discover best practices!"
 date: 2007-05-31
 creator: Martin Hinshelwood
 id: "390"